Violet Tillard

-Violet Tillard (1874 – 19 February 1922) was a suffragette, nurse, pacifist, supporter of conscientious objectors, international famine relief worker and devout Quaker.
+Violet Ellen Anstey Tillard (29 December 1874 – 19 February 1922) was a British suffragette, nurse, pacifist, supporter of conscientious objectors, international famine relief worker and devout Quaker.

+Early life

+Tillard was born in British India in 1874 to Lieutenant-Colonel George Henry Tillard a former Indian Military Forces Officer, and his wife Louisa Fanny.
+She was known as "Till" to friends and family.
+She trained as a nurse at the Poplar and Great Ormond Street hospitals in London.

-Work with the Women’s Freedom League
+Work with the Women's Freedom League

 Caravan tour

 Tillard became involved with the Women's Freedom League (WFL) in 1908 and soon rose to the position of Assistant Organising Secretary.
-From May to mid-October of that year she helped establish branches of the League on a caravan tour of the southeast counties of England.
+From May to mid-October of that year she helped establish branches of the League on a caravan tour of the southeast counties of England, such as in Norwich.
 The 'Votes For Women' caravan tour passed through Kent, East Anglia, Surrey and Sussex.
 It was on this tour that Tillard met Muriel Matters who was to remain a lifelong companion.
 Matters would later write of her friend's courage, sympathy, generosity and selflessness, stating that Tillard, "set one a standard to live by".

 Role in the Grille Protest

-On 28 October 1908 the Women's Freedom League organised a large demonstration to take place at the Palace of Westminster.
+The Grille Incident took place on 28 October 1908, when the Women's Freedom League organised a large demonstration to take place at the Palace of Westminster.
 It was an organised protest that took place at similar times throughout the Palace of Westminster – outside St Stephen's Entrance, the Old Prison Yard and in the House of Commons.
 The purpose of the protest was to draw attention to the struggle of women and remove the 'Grille', a piece of ironwork placed in the Ladies' Gallery that obscured their view of parliamentary proceedings.

 Violet's role was in the latter part of the demonstration – to remove the offensive grille from the Ladies' Gallery.
 Tillard was joined in the House of Commons with her close friend Muriel Matters, Helen Fox and two male supporters in the Strangers' Gallery.
 Fox and Matters both chained themselves directly to the Grille and Matters began addressing the MPs directly, while the males in the Strangers' Gallery showered the house with handbills.
 Tillard's role was to force a WFL proclamation through the Grille and lower it on to the floor of the House using string.
 All four protagonists were set upon by attendants but were later released that night without charge.
 After they were permitted to leave Matters and Tillard immediately rejoined the protest outside St Stephen's portals but were subsequently arrested for attempting to break the police lines.

 The pair and eleven other members of the Women's Freedom League spent the following month in Holloway Gaol.
 Matters later recounted that, despite the ugly prison garb, "Till managed to look so graceful.
 How Cheerful she was, how philosophic when many were either 'edgy' [or] 'weepy with strain, or rebellion."